SquareBracketAssociates/Booklet-Glorp/Chapters/Glorp/Glorp.md

-The message `commitUnitOfWorkAndContinue` needs some explanation, but the concept is simple: It commits the current unit of work, and then creates a new one migrating all the objects registered in the commited unit of work to the newly created, and still open, unit of work.
+The message `commitUnitOfWorkAndContinue` needs some explanation, but the concept is simple: It commits the current unit of work, and then creates a new one migrating all the objects registered in the committed unit of work to the newly created, and still open, unit of work.
 If this paragraph confuses you, looking at its implementation might explain it better.

 It is useful for cases like batch loads or updates, where you want to commit changes every _n_ instances or similar.

-Commiting and continuing the Unit Of Work:
+Committing and continuing the Unit Of Work:
 ```
 session beginUnitOfWork.
 10 to: 99 do: [ :index |